mamarcus/SPA/README.md

 ## issues to be sorted

-Building the tree needs to be sorted out. either bfs or dfs algorithm can be tried .
+Building the tree needs to be sorted out. either bfs or dfs graph algorithm can be tried .
 Rest works fine.
+Graphblas can be an excellent choice hence a python variation of it is in line.